-22See 42 U.S.C. § 5106a(b)(2)(A)(xiii), quoted supra at note 9.
+17See 42 U.S.C. § 5106a(b)(2)(A)(xiii), quoted supra at note 9.

-1 UNIFORM REPRESENTATION OF CHILDREN IN ABUSE AND NEGLECT AND 2 CUSTODY DISPUTES PROCEEDINGS ACT 3 4 SECTION 1.
+1 UNIFORM REPRESENTATION OF CHILDREN IN ABUSE AND NEGLECT AND 2 CUSTODY PROCEEDINGS ACT 3 4 SECTION 1.
 SHORT TITLE.
-This [act] may be cited as the Uniform Representation or 5 Children in Abuse and Neglect and Custody Disputes Proceedings Act.
+This [act] may be cited as the Representation of 5 Children in Abuse and Neglect and Custody Proceedings Act.
 6 SECTION 2.
 DEFINITIONS.
 In this [act]: 7 (1) "Abuse and neglect proceeding" means a court proceeding under [cite state 8 statute] for protection of a child from abuse or neglect or a court proceeding under [cite state 9 statute] in which termination of parental rights is at issue.
-10 (2) "Best interests attorney" means an attorney appointed by the court to provide 11 independent legal services representation for a child to protect a child's best interests without 12 being bound by the child's directives or objectives.
+10 (2) "Best interests attorney" means an attorney appointed by the court to provide 11 independent legal services to protect a child's best interests without being bound by the child's 12 directives or objectives.
 13 (3) "Child's attorney" means an attorney appointed by the court to provide legal 14 representation for a child.
-15 (4) "Court "Court-appointed advisor" means a person individual appointed to 16 assist the court in determining the best interests of a child.
-17 (5) "Custody proceeding" means a court proceeding in which legal or physical 18 custody of a child, access to, or visitation or parenting time, access, or visitation with a child is at 19 issue, including a proceeding relating to divorce, separation, determination of parentage, adoption 20 private guardianship, andor protection from domestic violence.
-The term does not include a 21 proceeding initiated against a child because of the conduct of the child.
+15 (4) "Court advisor" means a person appointed to assist the court in determining 16 the best interests of a child.
+17 (5) "Custody proceeding" means a court proceeding in which legal or physical 18 custody of a child, parenting time, access, or visitation is at issue, including a proceeding relating 19 to divorce, separation, determination of parentage, adoption, private guardianship, and protection 20 from domestic violence.
+The term does not include a proceeding initiated against a child because 21 of the conduct of the child.
 22 (6) "Developmental level" means the ability to understand and communicate, taking into account such factors as the child's age, mental capacity, level of education, cultural background, and degree of language acquisition.

-The definitions in the Act reflect the range of court-appointed representatives for children that are encompassed by the ABA Custody Standards: child's attorney, best interests attorney, and guardian ad litem, except that the Act uses the new term "court" court-appointed advisor" in order to avoid the widespread disagreement and confusion about the meaning of "guardian ad litem."
+The definitions reflect the range of court-appointed representatives for children that are encompassed by the ABA Custody Standards: child's attorney, best interests attorney, and guardian ad litem, except that the Act uses the new term "court advisor" in order to avoid the widespread disagreement and confusion about the meaning of "guardian ad litem."
 Under the Act, a "child's attorney" is a client-directed lawyer in a traditional attorney-client relationship with the child, while a "best interests attorney" provides legal services to a child but is not bound by the child's directives.
 A best interests attorney may only serve under the authority of a court appointment, while in some jurisdictions a privately retained attorney may function as the child's attorney without a court appointment.
 This Act, however, governs only court-appointed representatives for children.

-The "court" court-appointed advisor" assists the court in determining the best interests of a child and will therefore perform many of the functions formerly attributable to guardians ad litem, but the Act makes clear that court court-appointed advisors are not to function as attorneys.
-Instead, a court court-appointed advisor will independently investigate the child's circumstances and may sometimes testify in the case about the child's best interests.
+The "court advisor" assists the court in determining the best interests of a child and will therefore perform many of the functions formerly attributable to guardians ad litem, but the Act makes clear that court advisors are not to function as attorneys.
+Instead, a court advisor will independently investigate the child's circumstances and may sometimes testify in the case about the child's best interests.
 See Section 14.
-Similarly, because the role of attorney, whether child's attorney or best interests attorney, is functionally and ethically inconsistent with that of a guardian ad litem, the Act does not endorse the dual hybrid role of attorney/guardian ad litem employed in numerous states.
+Similarly, because the role of attorney, whether child's attorney or best interests attorney, is functionally and ethically inconsistent with that of a guardian ad litem, the Act does not endorse the dual role attorney/guardian ad litem employed in numerous states.